-- □ 3 different gymnastic elements, jumps or elements of flexibility.- must be performed by 30% of formation in the same time! - Maximum number of acrobatic element in solo, duo-trio and mini formation is 6 times in choreography.
+- □ 3 different gymnastic elements, jumps or elements of flexibility.- must beperformed by 30% offormation in the same time! - Maximum number of acrobatic element in solo, duo-trio and mini formation is 6 times in choreography.
 For big formation the maximum number is 12 times in choreography.
 It is considered if it is performed by either one competitor, subgroup or all competitors.
 If they perform acrobatic element in cascade in one eight, one after another, the judges count it as one of 6 maximum elements/or 12 if it is big formation.
 Overreaching of allowed acrobatics elements 5 point technical juror - □ Elevation in cadet is not compulsory.
 But it is allowed to elevate one competitor to the height of first level.
-Elevation may be a part of the final position. - Must perform at least 5 different elements form three known levels of work with POM - Ejection of competitors is prohibited. - □ Three levelled pyramids are prohibited.
+Elevation may be a part of the final position. - □ Must perform at least 5 different elements from I. III. levels of work with POM (performed by at least 30% of competitors) - Ejection of competitors is prohibited. - □ Three levelled pyramids are prohibited.